Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Now, these ancient ruins are home to a loving cat sanctuary.
 Walk by here to see the ruins and its sweet and beautiful, furry citizens!

-Have Lunch in the Roman Jewish Quarter
+Visit the Jewish Quarter

 A short walk from the Largo di Torre is one of Rome’s best-hidden gems and beautiful neighborhoods, the Jewish Quarter.